meisong541/meisong541.github.io/_posts/2019-08-02-Replica_method_1.markdown

 ## 1. Introduction

 In my first several blogs, I will discuss about the replica method.
-The replica method is a non-rigorous but powerful approach that originated within statistical physics literature.
+The replica method is a non-rigorous but powerful approach that originated within the statistical physics literature.
 It has been widely applied in other fields, including coding theory and high dimensional statistics.
-I used several times this method in my research.
-It helped me quickly figuring out the answer of a problem.
+I used this method several times in my research.
+It helped me quickly figure out the answer of numerous problems.

-Most physicists know replica method better than me.
+Most physicists know the replica method better than me.
 Here I would like to introduce the replica method to theorists outside the physics community.
-I will not assume knowledges of statistical physics from the audiences, but I will occasionally use the terminologies in physics.
+I will not assume knowledges of statistical physics from the audience, but I will occasionally use terminology from physics.
 For a more sophisticated introduction to the replica method, I recommend Chapter 8 of this <a href = "https://web.stanford.edu/~montanar/RESEARCH/book.html">fantastic book</a> [[1]](#ref1).

-In this blog, I will discuss about how to use replica method to calculate the spectral norm of certain random matrices.
-In the next few blogs, I will discuss about how to use it to calculate the spectral density (Stieltjes transforms) of certain random matrices.
+In this blog, I will discuss how to use the replica method to calculate the spectral norm of certain random matrices.
+In the next few blogs, I will discuss how to use it to calculate the spectral density (Stieltjes transforms) of certain random matrices.